Meditative Herbs & Enchanted Fowlk Life

 Flowering Faiery Houses

 A faieries secret life remains so, until a desire to meet mankind.
-Before the many styles of faiery villages could disappear a likeness was created to share the challenging manners of expression from another energy kingdom that mankind was parted from.
+Before the many styles of faiery villages could disappear, a likeness was created to share the challenging manners of expression from another energy kingdom that mankind was parted from.
 The first picture is the beginning of the house, the second picture is how the vines grow with a tiny bud, and the following pictures are the blossoms of the flowering houses!
-No two are the same because each one blossoms into it's own design!
+No two are the same, since each one blossoms into its own design!

-Now mind 'ya,, Mr. McCormick described in his own words, these faiery houses...
-After the day's work in the field he walked back to the house and put a piece of lean meat, potatoes and carrots into the pot and turned it back over the fire.
+After a day's work in the field on his farm, which was enclosed on each side by grassy banks, he walked back to the house and put a piece of lean meat, potatoes and carrots into the pot and turned it back over the fire.
 Strolling outside he found round rocks set upon the ground as if it were a path leading back towards the field he just left.
-He came to the last rock and tossed them into the path just over the gate.
-As he leaned over the gate looking into the fields he lit up his pipe.
-It was then out of the corner of his left eye he saw the same rocks jump under the white thorn bushes aside the path.
-"What did me eyes just think I saw," he mumbled as he opened the gate walking towards the bushes.
-He took a glove from his pocket and onto his hand gently pushing the bush upwards.
-"Glory be,, what have I here now, but tiny houses with mortar and stone."
-He watched as tiny vines grew about them and flowers blossomed.
+He picked each one up and when came to the last rock, he tossed them all into the path just over the gate.
+As he leaned over the gate looking into the fields, he lit up his pipe.
+It was then out of the corner of his left eye he saw the same rocks jump under the whitethorn bushes aside the path, which shadowed the grass.
+"What did me eyes just think I saw," he whispered, as he opened the gate walking towards the bushes.
+He took a glove from his pocket, slipped it onto his hand and gently pushed a bush upwards.
+"Glory be, what have I here now, but tiny houses with mortar and stone."
+Next, he watched as tiny vines grew about each one and then flowers blossomed.
 "I must show Mrs. McCormick when she returns from visiting her sister."

-Almost a week past by and Mrs. McCormick returned, and no sooner she came down the road and got off the horse and cart, he ran from the field calling to her, "Land sake, me darlin' come and see what I found!"
+Almost a week past by before Mrs. McCormick returned.
+No sooner she got off of Joe Flannigan's horse and mail-cart, and walking down the edge of the road to the path leading home, Mr. McCormick ran from the field calling to her, "Land sake, me darlin' come and see what I found!"
+He took her bag and walking to the whitethorn bushes, he told her what now existed.
 She looked at them awe-struck and said, "I must get inside and write the details to this before they decide to hide from us."
-That night Mr. McCormick described them to her just as he saw them.
-The next day, low and behold they were gone, all but the same rocks he tossed over the gate, and to this day those rocks still set under the white thorn bushes.
+That night Mr. McCormick described exactly how it happened.
+The next day, low and behold they were gone... all but the same rocks he tossed over the gate, and to this day those very rocks still set under the whitethorn bushes.

 Small $5.00 each